 At the time of our review, electricity cost about 12 cents/kWh (it’s a two-tier system, first 1,350 kWh/2 month is 8.29 cents and everything above that is 12.43 cents), and I read somewhere there’s an average of 15% loss of electricity when charging, to drive 100 kilometers in a Kona Electric, it cost me $1.75.
 Which is the equivalent of 1.13 liters of gasoline (gas cost $1.54/liter at the time of our review), which is pretty amazing amount of savings.
 On average driving of 15,000 km/year, you’re spending $262.50 in electricity on the Konda EV vs $1,825 on an FWD Kona 2.0-liter gasoline powered car (based on $1.54/liter and 7.9 L/100 km of combined driving).
 With the electric Kona, you also don’t need to worry about oil changes and less wear on brakes.
-However, you are paying significantly price for the Kona EV.
+However, you are paying a significantly higher price for the Kona EV.

 A couple of weeks before the Kona EV review, I reviewed the Jaguar I-Pace EV, which is a performance oriented electric vehicle and is a lot of fun, it’s basically a sports car with four doors.
 The Kona EV is no slouch either, on paper it may not be as impressive as the I-Pace but it is a lot of fun to drive, it’s definitely more fun than the gasoline powered Kona.